tarekmostafa-saitama/DesignPatterns/README.md

 # DesignPatterns

-This repository contains examples and implementations of various design patterns in C#.
+This repository contains examples and implementations of various design patterns in C# (on going project).

 ## Table of Contents
 - [Introduction](#introduction)